History of the Friends of the Oro Valley Public Library

 Members of the FOVPL were invited to a special preview reception on July 27, 2002 to tour the library before it opened to the public.
 They were also able to view the as yet unfinished 10,000 square foot area that eventually housed an expanded Children’s Area and Teen Area, as well as computer services, a second set of restrooms and other library services.
 A special invitation was sent to Life Members.

 The annual membership meeting was held June 26, 2002 in the Town Council Chambers.
 Officers were elected.
-The membership elected four people to board terms expiring in 2005 (Marjorie Gerdes, Alisdair Innes, Henry Suozzi and.John Wilcox) Two vacated board positions were filled (Marcia Halligan replaced Jane Peterson and Barbara Merwald replaced George Heine).
+The membership elected four people to board terms expiring in 2005 (Marjorie Gerdes, Alisdair Innes, Henry Suozzi and John Wilcox) Two vacated board positions were filled (Marcia Halligan replaced Jane Peterson and Barbara Merwald replaced George Heine).

 The 2nd annual Spring Book Sale took place at the library March 26-29, 2003.
-Over 15,000 books in more than 30 categories were for sale, including many rare and collectable volumes.
-This event raised over $4,400 to benefit the library.
-The 3rd annual Fall Book Sale took place at the library October 16-21, 2003.
-This event raised over $6,700.
-JoAnn Dumas who is a professional book sale person became chairperson and sale income increased significantly.
-The Spring and Fall book sales have been held every year since with a five year total gross sales revenue of $60,532 for the Fall Book Sale and $57,304 for the Spring Book Sale.
-Net book sale revenue for that time period is $56,874.
-Over 20,000 books are displayed.
+Over 15,000 books in more than 30 categories were for sale.
+This event raised over $4,400.
+The 3rd annual Fall Book Sale occurred October 16-21, 2003, raising over $6,700.
+JoAnn Dumas, a professional book seller, became chairperson and sale income increased significantly.
+Since then, book sales have been held yearly with average total gross sales revenue of $60,532 for the Fall Book Sale and $57,304 for the Spring Book Sale.
+Over 20,000 books are offered.

-Charter Lifetime Member Plaque – On March 23, 2003 the Friends held a special event to recognize members who donated $1,000 or more during the Charter Lifetime Membership drive that closed August 31,2002.
+Charter Lifetime Member Plaque: On March 23, 2003 the Friends held a special event to recognize members who donated $1,000 or more during the Charter Lifetime Membership drive that closed August 31, 2002.
 To commemorate their support and dedication to the library during its crucial formative days, a glass plaque engraved with their names was installed in the library lobby.

 The Friends held a volunteer appreciation event at the home of Tammy and Ed Marshall on April 22, 2003, to thank all the Friends’ members who have expressed a willingness to volunteer their time toward our efforts to help the library.